CivicTechTO/ttc_subway_times/README.md

 ### Setup
 In addition to installing the Python requirements (above) we need to install the Serverless framework with npm by running `npm install` in the project root.

+The template serverless.yml is configured to use dev and prod environments.
+This will create functions with dev- or prod- prepended to them, and will also direct output to the buckets that are defined in the custom section

-Move serverless.yml.template to serverless.yml and replace the bucket name with the actual values
+Move serverless.yml.template to serverless.yml and replace the angle bracketed bucket names with the actual values

 At the time of writing the schedule line in serverless.yml is set as